prof-tallman/csc228/study_guide_midterm1.md

 ## Preparing for the Puzzle Problems ##

-Review the hand-encryption and decryption methods practiced in class and on homework.
-You should understand the procedure well enough to apply it to a short message without software.
+Review the encryption and decryption methods practiced in class and on homework.
+You should understand the procedures well enough to apply them to a short message without the aid of computer software.

 Some homework cryptanalysis exercises required extensive counting or repeated examination of ciphertext.
-Problems will be scaled appropriately for a paper-and-pencil setting and the alloted time frame.
+The exam problems will be scaled appropriately for a paper-and-pencil setting and the alloted time frame.
 You should still understand how patterns, repetition, frequency, and context can help a cryptanalyst.